AfterClass-io/afterclass.io-v2/README.md

 This is a [T3 Stack](https://create.t3.gg/) project bootstrapped with `create-t3-app`.

+## Icons

+### How do I use icons from libraries like mdi or other libs?

+We are using a library called Iconify.

+On Figma, if the icon layer name is formatted like `uil:chart-line`, then it's likely using an icon from Iconify.
+Otherwise, see below for custom icon implementation.

+Please also refer to Iconify guide [here](https://github.com/iconify/iconify/tree/main/iconify-icon/react)

+### How do I create custom icons that are not from Iconify?

+Refer to the README [here](https://github.com/AfterClass-io/afterclass.io-v2/tree/main/src/common/components/CustomIcon/README.md)

 ## Theming System

 Our theming system uses the Tailwind Plugin function to generate 2 things